Travel delay

 If you have medical expenses while traveling, secondary (or “excess”) coverage means you’ll need to file a claim with your health insurance provider first.
 Then, you can file a Travelex claim for potential reimbursement for the remainder.

 At Travelex, our plans have review periods during which you can cancel your policy.
 If you no longer want your policy, it’s within the first 21 days after purchasing and you haven’t departed or filed a claim, we can refund your policy cost.
+We count the date you purchased your policy as day one of your review period.
 The review period varies by state.

 Trips don’t always go according to plan.
 And if something unexpected happens while you’re traveling, our plans can reimburse you for eligible unexpected costs.